Zotung language: Vowel harmony

 To some extent, Zotung uses vowel harmony when endings are attached to words.
 For example, one of the most common endings in the language is -traw, a diminutive/comparative ending.
-When a word with closed and/or mid vowel uses the ending -traw, it changes to -tri as in imonuntro (newborn girl) and syntri (a little while).
+When a word with closed and/or mid vowel uses the ending -traw, it changes to -tri as in imonuntri (newborn girl) and syntri (a little while).
 Some nouns with a closed vowel change to have a more open vowel.
 An example is zawngpo / zongpaw (ape), which changes to zuapo / zuapaw in some dialects retaining the difference.
 Another example is vo / vaw (stream); when the augmentative ending -pii is added, the root changes to va-, resulting in vapii (river).

 Verbs

 Zotung verbs are heavily inflected and are highly irregular with many exceptions.
 They consist of a stem or base and various conjugation endings indicating person, tense, aspect, mood, and more.
 One way for fusional inflection in verbs is through a process known as stem alternation (Zotung: rulenná).
 Each verb has at least two stems, formally named stem I, stem II, and so on.
 Each stem differs from each other by apophony, vowel length, consonant voicing or devoicing, the addition of a consonant, or entirely changing the lexicon.
 Since there has not been extensive research done on Zotung, verbs have yet to be grouped into conjugation classes.